Richard Baer: Life

 From December 1934 to end-March 1935, Baer performed guard duty at the infamous Gestapo prison Columbia-Haus in Berlin.
-He was later assigned to the SS-Death's Head (SS-TV) 2nd regiment Brandenburg, which in 1936 was involved in the build up of the Sachsenhausen concentration camp.
+He was later assigned to the SS-Totenkopfverbände (SS-TV) 2nd regiment Brandenburg, which in 1936 was involved in the build up of the Sachsenhausen concentration camp.
 After taking a platoon commander course in Oranienburg concentration camp, Baer served from March to September 1938 with the SS-TV 3rd regiment Thuringen in Buchenwald concentration camp.
-In September 1938, Baer was promoted to SS-second lieutenant (Untersturmführer) and, at the end of the same year, he headed the first group of guards in the newly established Neuengamme concentration camp, then still a sub-camp of the Sachsenhausen concentration camp.
+In September 1938, Baer was promoted to SS-Untersturmführer (second lieutenant) and, at the end of the same year, he headed the first group of guards in the newly established Neuengamme concentration camp, then still a sub-camp of the Sachsenhausen concentration camp.
 In September 1940, he became a commando overseer.
 At the end of 1940, Baer asked to join the front line and, after completing a course to become a company commander, he was sent to the Eastern front.
 In December 1941, as a result of a wound, he was transferred back to Neuengamme concentration camp.

 In 1942, Baer was appointed adjutant to the commandant of the Neuengamme concentration camp.
 At Neuengamme, he participated in the killing of Soviet prisoners-of-war in a special gas chamber and in the selection of prisoners for the so-called Operation 14f13 in the T4 Euthanasia Program.
 From November 1942 to May 1944, Baer was adjutant to Oswald Pohl, then chief of the SS Main Economic and Administrative Office.
 In November 1943, he took over the office DI (Central Office) in the Department D "Concentration camps Inspectorate".
 He succeeded Arthur Liebehenschel, considered by Himmler to be too "soft" with the prisoners, as the third and final commandant of Auschwitz I from 11 May 1944, until the final dissolution of the camp in early 1945.